Last Updated on November 30, 2023

 A Time to be Honest

 Nearly everyone has told a white lie at some point in life.
 But, when it comes to applying for life insurance coverage, telling a lie doesn’t pay.
 Underwriters and life insurance companies are evolving over time.
 They can find out all sorts of information, whether through your motor vehicle records, your pharmacy records, your information with the MIB, and so forth.
 In fact, it is the job of the underwriter to put together an as-accurate-as-possible risk profile on you.
-It’s even rumored that life insurance companies may start snooping around on ‘social media’ to see even more about your lifestyle
+It’s even rumored that life insurance companies may start snooping around on ‘social media’ to see even more about your lifestyle.

 If you lie on your application, there is a very good chance that somewhere through the application process, it is going to come up.
 When things from your medical history and background reports don’t match what you are currently stating on your application, red flags are going to be thrown.
 Questions will be asked to you for clarification.

 Not only does this information create confusion in your current application, but your file with the MIB may be flagged due to inconsistencies and give you issues in the future.
 We’ve seen several cases in the past where an underwriter will decline an application because the information is not matching up with the MIB report.

 Want to Know What Your File with the MIB Says About You?

 By now you are likely wondering what the Medical Information Bureau says about you.
 Believe it or not, you can access your file and have it sent to you so that you may take a look.
 Falling under the Fair Credit Reporting Act (FCRA), customers in the United States and Canada have the rights, protections, and privileges that are available under the FCRA.
-This includes your report from MIB.
+This includes your report from MIB insurance.
 Once each year, you are able to request your file from the MIB.

 Your MIB exists if: